DevopParker/HTML/README.md

 ```

 With elements such as `<html>` you can add _Attributes_ which lie inside of the element.
-- For example `<html lang="us-EN">`
+- For example `<html lang="en-US">`
-- This html element now has the attribute lang that provide the language "us-EN" as the websites standard.
+- This html element now has the attribute lang that provides the language "en-US" as the websites standard.

 The standard for most web pages requires element such as:
 ```